MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 > Such compounding has a significant effect on the role of the N involved.
 In _He is berry-picking_, the word berry does not refer to a specific _berry_, nor to a particular bushful of berries: it qualifies the V, describing the type of picking in progress.
 > (Mithun 1984, p.
 849)

 Type II NI is essentially similar to Type I, except that the verb retains its original valency.
 Instead of reducing its valency, another argument fills the void left by the incorporated noun.
-For example, the possessor of an incorporated P argument becomes the new P in the clause.
+For example, the possessor of an incorporated P becomes the new P in the clause.

 #### A.B.C.
 Realization of noun incorporation in Ekhwachil